dockhero/documentation/README.md

 The `dh:compose` shortcut assumes that your stack is named `dockhero-compose.yml`.

-It also makes your Heroku environment variables available via variables substitution, so that you don't have to commit your secrets into source control.
+It also makes your Heroku environment variables available via variables substitution, so that you don't have to commit your secrets into Git.

 ## More than "just Docker"